HKalbasi/zngur/book/src/philosophy.md

 # Design decisions

 ## Keep Rust code normal and idiomatic.
-All glue code should live in the C++ side.
+All glue code should live on the C++ side.

-One of the most important use of a C++/Rust interop tool like Zngur is in Rust rewrite projects.
+One of the most important uses of a C++/Rust interop tool like Zngur is in Rust rewrite projects.
 In those projects, most people are C++ experts but have little to no Rust experience.
-Writing glue codes in Rust and using `UniquePtr`, `Pin` and similar make Rust code more weirder and harder than what Rust actually is, creates a not really great first Rust experience for them.
+Writing glue code in Rust and using `UniquePtr`, `Pin` and similar constructs make Rust code weirder and harder than what Rust actually is, creating a not really great first Rust experience for them.

 Writing glue code in C++ also makes things considerably easier, since C++ semantics are a superset of Rust semantics (See [idea](./zngur.md#idea)) and Rust can't express all C++ things easily.

 ### Keep `main.zng` in a separate file

-CXX style embedding of the IDL in a Rust proc macro confused Rust newcomers, so Zngur avoids it.
+CXX-style embedding of the IDL in a Rust proc macro confuses Rust newcomers, so Zngur avoids it.

 ## Be a zero cost abstraction